Logistics Guide: Executing a Seamless Office Seating Overhaul

 95th Percentile Male 185 cm ~49 cm ~76.5 cm 2.8 cm Deficit

 Methodology Note: These values are calculated using anthropometric ratios derived from ANSI/HFES 100-2007 (Human Factors Engineering of Computer Workstations).
-Calculations assume standard 2.5cm office footwear.
-This is a scenario model, not a clinical study; individual results may vary based on torso-to-limb ratios.
+Calculations assume standard 2.5cm office footwear and a conventional seated posture.
+This is a scenario model for planning purposes, not a clinical study; individual results may vary based on torso-to-limb ratios.

 For the facility manager, this data suggests that procurement must prioritize chairs with a wide vertical adjustment range and dynamic lumbar support.
-Models like the Lira, Ergonomic Office Chair address these variances through a modern silhouette that integrates smart adjustability, including seat depth and 3D armrests, which are critical for aligning with the ISO 9241-5:2024 standards for postural requirements.
+Models like the Lira, Ergonomic Office Chair (example product from the Eureka Ergonomic range) address these variances through a modern silhouette that integrates smart adjustability, including seat depth and 3D armrests, which are critical for aligning with the ISO 9241-5:2024 standards for postural requirements.

 Eureka Ergonomic Lira, Meah Ergonomic Office Chair, Light-Green Gray